saulfield/crafting-interpreters/README.md

 ## Dependencies

-- OCaml (for the tree-walk interpreter)
+- OCaml (for the tree-walk interpreter and bytecode compiler)
+- Zig (for the bytecode VM)
 - [Optional] Python and [uv](https://docs.astral.sh/uv) for the test suite runner

 ## Run